 They ran into the hundreds (sometimes a thousand and more) dollars.

-Plus, I couldn’t find the exact blue-ish color that I wanted, so I turned to Facebook Marketplace.
+Plus, I couldn’t find the exact blue-ish color that I wanted, so I turned to Facebook Marketplace for some DIY homeschool room ideas pieces.

-If you don’t know, Facebook Marketplace is kind of like a garage sale for your area . . . except online.
+If you don’t know, Facebook Marketplace is kind of like a garage sale for your area … except online.
+It’s a great way to find cheap or even free things for homeschooling!

-I had set in my head that I didn’t want to pay more than $100 (at the very high end), because I wanted to refinish a used table for our color scheme.
+I had set in my head that I didn’t want to pay more than $100 (at the very high end), because I wanted to refinish a used table (like an old dining table) for our color scheme.

 Then, I found THE EXACT TABLE that I had been imagining in my mind.